Praseetha-KR/imagineer/src/_posts/2016-06-24-https-on-localhost-with-nginx.markdown

 $ openssl x509 -text -noout -in localhost.crt
 ```

-### STEP 4: Trust authority of the certificate
+### STEP 2: Trust authority of the certificate

-When browser get certificate from server, it will verify the authenticity.
-Browser has a known list of trusted CAs, if the certificate issuer is not there, then browser will be showing a security warning 'untrusted connection'.
+When browsers get the certificat from server, the authenticity is verified by checking with existing CAs.
+Browser has a list of trusted CAs by default, if the certificate issuer is not there, then browser will be showing a security warning 'untrusted connection'.

-Our generated certificate is self signed.
-So browser will give security warning.
-In order to bypass that, we need to manually verify the trust of certificate.
+Our generated certificate is self signed, so browser will give security warning.
+In order to bypass that, we will manually verify the trust of certificate.

 In OSX, you can do that in Keychain access as shown below: (or, open keychain access ui and add cerificate there).